InuT/CheapLogger/README.md

 ## Usage
     . /usr/bin/cheap/cheaplogger.sh

-    # In case thst FILE_ONLY (cheap.conf) doesn't equal 0, logs are written to a log file.
+    # In case that FILE_ONLY (cheap.conf) doesn't equal 0, logs are written to a log file.
-    # In case thst FILE_ONLY (cheap.conf) equals 0, logs are written to a log file and standard output.
+    # In case that FILE_ONLY (cheap.conf) equals 0, logs are written to a log file and standard output.

     # In case that NOT_NEED_LOG_CODE (cheap.conf) doesn't equal 0,
     # cheaplogger outputs logs without log codes (format1).